vaibhav-stpl/investorbook/react-prompt.md

 You can use a GraphQL client library like apollo-client to connect to the provided Hasura server, which adds a GraphQL API on top of PostgreSQL.

-## Evaluation Criteria

-- Clean, modular, easy-to-maintain code
-- Test coverage
-  - Bonus points for tests that are short, fast, and reliable but offer an unexpectedly high ROI in terms of coverage.
-- Performance - Every user interaction should feel fast.